stem cells treatment for Multiple Sclerosis

 1. MS or Multiple Sclerosis

-2. Acute Multiple sclerosis – Progressive MS
+2. Acute Multiple Sclerosis – Progressive MS

 3. Persistent cerebral cord sclerosis